Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

-Three related objects must be kept distinct beyond the analytic threshold.
-First, the intrinsic Hessian coefficients \(H_{mn}\) and the corresponding unweighted block coefficients are attached to the conformal map itself and therefore remain meaningful as long as the geometric map exists.
-Second, the weighted block operators \(\widetilde G^{(q)}(\zeta)\) from Section~\ref{sec:regime-I}, constructed for a fixed choice of \(\beta>0\), are a fixed-space Hilbert realization of the subcritical theory.
-Their role is to separate the logarithmically singular rank-one part from the bounded soft remainder.
-Third, the scalar quantities \(\mathcal G_p\), \(\sigma_p\), and \(\rho_p\) encode the same branch-point information at the coefficient level and are the objects that can be continued beyond the weighted operator regime.
+Beyond the analytic threshold, three layers of structure must be kept separate.
+The intrinsic Hessian coefficients \(H_{mn}\) and the corresponding unweighted block coefficients remain attached to the conformal map itself and therefore make sense as long as the geometric map exists.
+By contrast, the weighted block operators \(\widetilde G^{(q)}(\zeta)\) from Section~\ref{sec:regime-I} are a fixed-space Hilbert realization of the subcritical theory, introduced to isolate the logarithmically singular rank-one direction from the bounded soft remainder.
+The scalar quantities \(\mathcal G_p\), \(\sigma_p\), and \(\rho_p\) reflect the same branch-point mechanism at coefficient level and are the objects that continue naturally beyond the weighted operator regime.

-The weighted compact-operator framework of Section~\ref{sec:regime-I} is inherently subcritical.
-As \(\zeta\uparrow\zeta_c\), the scalar Gram weights \(\sigma_p(\zeta)\) acquire the borderline logarithmic divergence isolated in Theorem~\ref{thm:rankone-decomp}.
-Accordingly, the fixed-space weighted block realization used in Section~\ref{sec:regime-I} is not continued past \(\zeta_c\): no bounded continuation of the compact operators \(\widetilde G^{(q)}(\zeta)\) on the same weighted Hilbert space is asserted here.

-What does continue is the scalar data built from the squared Raney coefficients.
-The purpose of this section is to isolate those scalar quantities, continue them analytically beyond the radius of convergence, and show that they still encode the branch-point mechanism responsible for the subcritical spectral instability.
-Thus this is a scalar continuation theory, not an extension of the weighted operator picture beyond \(\zeta_c\).
-Since the geometric map remains univalent up to the larger threshold \(\zeta_{\mathrm{univ}}\); see Proposition~\ref{prop:univ-threshold}, the interval

-should be understood as a regime in which the fixed-space weighted spectral realization breaks down before geometric univalence is lost.

-The argument has three parts.
-First, we introduce the scalar functions \(\mathcal G_p(u)\), where \(u=\zeta^2\), and show that they are generalized hypergeometric functions \({}_{2s}F_{2s-1}\) with parametric excess \(\gamma=2\); see Proposition~\ref{prop:Gp-hypergeom} and Corollary~\ref{cor:parametric-excess}.
-This yields a canonical analytic continuation to the slit plane